Physiotherapist examining and guiding a patient's arm movement during a physical therapy session in a clinic

-One of the most common complaints we hear at South Shore Orthopedics is that of shoulder pain.
-Pain in the shoulder may stem from the neck, shoulder joint, or any of the surrounding ligaments and tendons.
-When shoulder pain derives from the joint, it usually becomes worse when the arm or shoulder is moved, such as when everyday activities are performed.
+One of the most frequent concerns we see at South Shore Orthopedics is shoulder pain.
+Shoulder discomfort can originate from the neck, the shoulder joint itself, or the surrounding ligaments and tendons.
+When the pain comes from the joint, it often worsens with movement, making everyday activities like lifting, reaching, or carrying objects uncomfortable.

 Common Causes of Shoulder Pain